 In the event Mr. Meyer's employment is terminated without cause or he terminates his employment for good reason, we will pay him a lump sum payment equal to (1) his annual base salary in effect on the termination date plus, (2) the greater of (x) a bonus equal to 60% of his annual base salary or (y) the prior year's annual bonus actually paid to him (the "Designated Amount").
 Pursuant to his employment agreement, Mr. Meyer may elect to retire in April 2010.
 In the event he elects to retire, we have agreed to pay him a lump sum payment equal to the Designated Amount.
-In the event Mr. Meyer's employment is terminated without cause or he terminates his employment or good reason, we are also obligated to continue his medical and dental insurance benefits for 18 months following his termination.
+In the event Mr. Meyer's employment is terminated without cause or he terminates his employment for good reason, we are also obligated to continue his medical and dental insurance benefits for 18 months following his termination and to continue his life insurance benefits for twelve months following his termination.
 If Mr. Meyer's employment is terminated due to a scheduled retirement, we are obligated to continue his medical, dental and life insurance benefits for 12 months following his termination.